In this post, I discuss the entire court-martial process, from preliminary investigation, through the trial, all the way to sentencing.

 For more serious matters, however, the court-marital process continues.
 In such cases, the general court-martial convening authority—a general officer, most often a major general (2 star) division commander—may decide to send the matter to general court-martial.
 (Of course, as before, the general officer could also take any action the referring authority could have taken, including dismissing the case.)
 A general court-martial can impose the greatest punishment allowed by law up to and including death and the imposition of a dishonorable discharge.

-The Article 32 Hearing and General Court-Martial
+Article 32 Hearing and Court-Martial

 Before a general court-martial can be imposed, there must be an Article 32 hearing, which will determine whether the charges have merit.
 (Special and summary courts-martial do not require such a hearing.)
 An Article 32 hearing is very similar to grand jury proceedings in the civilian world.